 A residential dwelling that was fabricated in an off-site manufacturing facility, designed to be a permanent residence, built prior to the enactment of the Federal Manufactured Home Construction and Safety Standards (FMHCSS) on June 16, 1976.
-Such use shall be regulated by Town of Aurora Zoning Code Chapter 116 sections 36 and 37.
+Such use shall be regulated by Town of Aurora Zoning Code, Chapter 116, §§ 116-36 and 116-37.